Heroin Charges in Pennsylvania

 Sentencing for PWID heroin is a maximum penalty of 15 years in prison and a $250,000 fine.

 Other factors, like whether it is a first or second offense, other criminal activity and distributing to a minor or within a school zone, are also determining sentencing factors.

-AMOUNT OF HEROIN—SENTENCING GUIDELINES IN PA
+AMOUNT OF HEROIN—SENTENCING GUIDELINES AND PENALTIES

 Heroin is classified as a Schedule I drug under both federal sentencing guidelines and the “The Controlled Substances, Drugs, Device, and Cosmetic Act” of Pennsylvania.

 Title 18, Chapter 75 of The Controlled Substances Act of PA states the following sentencing guidelines for possession of heroin:

 - 0 to 5.0 grams: A mandatory minimum of two years in prison and a fine of $5,000 or more for a first offense*.